 The good sister noticed my curiosity and asked if wanted to try?
 Of course I did!
 It was reading.
 Right?

 Well.
 Not exactly the same as reading, but to delve into that would lead to a digression far too expansive for this medium.

-I ate it up like a piece of favorite cake and looked for more.
+I ate it up like a piece of my favorite cake and looked for more.

-I cannot possibly describe the awe I felt as I perused, for the first time, far reaching topics like earth science and energy and mathematics that described things I already thought and wondered about.
-The first time I took a stack of books (six instead of the allowed two) to the desk to check them out, Ms. Librarian called the good sister over and showed her what I wanted.
+I cannot possibly describe the awe I felt as I perused, for the first-time, far-reaching topics like earth science and energy and mathematics that described things I already thought and wondered about.
+The first time I took a stack of books (six instead of the allowed two) to the desk to check them out, Miss Librarian called the good sister over and showed her what I wanted.

-She had her challenges with me.
-We learned about where our food came from and one interesting food was eggs.
-There was a little incubator with three eggs in it.
+I did pose her a few challenges.
+We learned about where our food came from, and one interesting food was eggs.
+There was a little dome-shaped incubator with three eggs in it.
 They hatched.
 Everyone watched the fuzzy little chicks for a few days until they went back to the farmer who loaned her the eggs.
 You could eat the eggs, or you could eat chicken.
 Yes.
 In the 1960s, we understood where our food came from.